 For many baseball fans, enjoying Petco Park is just half the fun.
 The other half can be found immediately outside the ballpark’s gates in San Diego’s historic Gaslamp Quarter, which has received a financial shot in the arm from the presence of Petco Park and the surrounding hotels and condo developments that have sprung up on its coattails.
 Few if any ballparks are accompanied with such active and entertaining surroundings.

 Gaslamp is dominated by restaurants and bars that cater to fans before and after the game; the love is often returned from those looking for pregame and/or postgame fun, but to be safe the establishments do their best to maximize their exposure to the foot traffic, often positioning gorgeous young ladies at the sidewalk entrances to lobby passers-by to come in for a bite or drink.
-It’s a place for fans to watch and be watched; sidewalk dining and imbibing is a must as there’s little fear of inclement weather—after all, the Padres have only been rained twice once in ten-plus years at Petco.
+It’s a place for fans to watch and be watched; sidewalk dining and imbibing is a must as there’s little fear of inclement weather—after all, the Padres have only been rained out once in 10-plus years at Petco.

-The combination of Petco Park and the Gaslamp Quarter is a powerful magnet not just for Padres fans, but for two other sets of folk: The newly arrived residents who have remade East Village, the eastern third of downtown, from a once derelict section of the city into a thriving, hip neighborhood, and out-of-town baseball fans—usually those of the Giants and Dodgers—who fly or drive in and flood Petco Park.
+The combination of Petco Park and the Gaslamp Quarter is a powerful magnet not just for Padres fans, but for two other sets of folks: The newly arrived residents who have remade East Village, the eastern third of downtown, from a once derelict section of the city into a thriving, hip neighborhood, and out-of-town baseball fans—usually those of the Giants and Dodgers—who fly or drive in and flood Petco Park.
 The loss of a partisan element in the crowd may leave Padres players gnashing their teeth, but it certainly brings smiles and piles of extra dough to the merchants of Gaslamp, including the numerous hotels that have risen around the ballpark.
 Hotel Omni and Hotel Solamar are among the many that were erected as part of the surrounding redevelopment that accompanied Petco Park, and the Gaslamp Marriott, renovated in Petco’s inaugural 2004 season, sits cattycorner from the left field entrance and features a 22nd-story lounge that looks right down on the ballpark.

 Petco Park may lack for offense on the field, but it’s a major hit off it.
 Its openness, its inviting nature and its proximity to all things San Diego has made it a primary attraction to kick back and enjoy a day at the ballpark.
 Or just the park.
 Or the beach.
 Or anyplace within its graceful confines that has something for everybody, San Diego-style.